 Department of Biomolecular Mechanisms

+In the general excitement of a time when three-dimensional protein structures of whole genomes are being determined automatically, it is often forgotten that a structure in itself does not tell one how the molecule works or folds.
 For that, one needs to know a great deal about mechanism, intermediates, structural dynamics and molecular interactions.
 We gather this information using a wide range of biochemical and biophysical techniques, including molecular biology, transient kinetics and crystallography, mass spectrometry, and computation, to understand how the "jigglings and wigglings of atoms" underlie and contribute to biological function.
 We study light-induced reactions and those that make use of flavin or heme cofactors, the unique biochemical pathways in anamoxosomes, giant viruses and their virophages as well as their assembly.
 In addition, we are using X-ray free-electron lasers for structural biology, exploring and further developing their applications.

 Departmental Group Leaders

 Since light is an important environmental variable, many organisms have evolved signalling pathways that transmit and thereby translate this stimulus into various biochemical activities.
 Recently, new classes of blue light photoreceptors have been identified that use flavin based photosensors.
 The photosensor domains are coupled to an array of other domains, including kinases and transcription factors.
 We are studying proteins containing LOV and BLUF domains as photosensors using crystallographic, biochemical, and quantum chemical approaches.
 Together with spectroscopic data, their combination allows to understand on a molecular level how absorption of a blue light photon results in a specific structural change of the protein that triggers a secondary signal resulting in a biological event.